J1149/j1149.github.io/developers/pai_core_apis/bump_free.md

 *See also*

-* CreateRawTransaction:  creates an unsigned serialized transaction that spends a previous output to a new output with a P2PKH or P2SH address.
+* `CreateRawTransaction`:  creates an unsigned serialized transaction that spends a previous output to a new output with a P2PKH or P2SH address.
 The transaction is not stored in the wallet or transmitted to the network.
-* FundRawTransaction:adds inputs to a transaction until it has enough in value to meet its out value.
+* `FundRawTransaction`:adds inputs to a transaction until it has enough in value to meet its out value.
-* SignRawTransaction: signs a transaction in the serialized transaction format using private keys stored in the wallet or provided in the call.
+* `SignRawTransaction`: signs a transaction in the serialized transaction format using private keys stored in the wallet or provided in the call.
-* SendRawTransaction: validates a transaction and broadcasts it to the peer-to-peer network.
+* `SendRawTransaction`: validates a transaction and broadcasts it to the peer-to-peer network.
-* Serialized Transaction Format
+* `Serialized Transaction Format`